This week I’m focusing on teen dating abuse.

-(For this article I will refer to the abuser as HE and the victim as SHE, because statistically a much higher percentage of girls are victims than boys.)
+Yesterday I wrote about a former classmate who was murdered by her boyfriend after she broke up with him in 1983.
+(For this article I refer to the abuser as HE, and the victim as SHE, because statistically, a much higher percentage of girls are victims than boys.)

+Today, I wanted to follow up with a teen dating abuse story that has a happier outcome.
+Nicole comes from a loving, Southern California Mormon family.
+She’s one of seven daughters, her mother is a homemaker, her father a firefighter.
 During our interview she told me she might have been more vulnerable than other girls to an abuser because her father’s job kept him away from the family over long periods of time and she yearned for male attention.

 That’s because the abuser is at his best in the beginning of the relationship.
 He takes his time grooming his victim until she is hooked on him (sexually, emotionally).
 That’s when the abuse begins, little by little, until the girl becomes conditioned to keep secrets and withstand the worst kind of abuse.

 Nicole’s nightmare began her junior year of high school.
 Because of her faith Nicole planned to remain a virgin until she married.
 Her boyfriend at the time became impatient with this and broke up with her.
 Nicole says this left her vulnerable and she rebounded with a popular classmate named Craig (a pseudoynm).

 Craig began to press Nicole for sex.
 By this time she was emotionally hooked.
 Even so, Nicole maintained that she wasn’t ready for sex, until the night Craig insisted she was.

 As Nicole and I discussed this turning point she kept repeating the phrase, “He said I was ready for sex and I kept telling him I wasn’t.
 But he said I was …” as if she were trying to change the outcome of that sentence.
 But she couldn’t.

 “He said I was ready for sex … so it happened.”

-Even though this memory was six or seven years old it still had the power to devastate her.
-This prompted me to ask if what really happened was that Craig date raped her?
-To which she responded “yes,” with the righteous anger of a person reclaiming their dignity.
+Even though this memory was six or seven years old, it still had the power to devastate her.
+This prompted me to ask if what really happened was date raped?
+She responded “yes,” with the righteous anger of a person reclaiming their dignity.

-(On a side note I can personally think of five women I know whose first sexual encounter was date rape.
+On a side note, I can personally think of five women I know whose first sexual encounter was date rape.
 I myself was a victim of attempted date rape when I was twenty years old.

-Once Craig made his sexual conquest of Nicole the abuse began in earnest, its trajectory was textbook:
+Once Craig made his sexual conquest of Nicole, the abuse began in earnest, its trajectory was textbook:

-1. The abuser isolates his victim:
+1. The abuser isolates his victim.

 Craig wanted Nicole to pull away from her family.
 He didn’t want her hanging out with her friends.
-And if he caught her talking to a boy he would pinch her so hard that he’d pop blood vessels.
+And if he caught her talking to a boy, he would pinch her so hard that he’d pop blood vessels.
 He made sure to pinch her in places no one could see.

-2. He frequently gives her “advice” about her hairstyle, clothes or make-up:
+2. He frequently gives her “advice” about her hairstyle, clothes or make-up.

 If she didn’t comply or made a mistake she received more brutal pinches.
 The physical violence began to include slapping and hitting in private.

-3. He has all the earmarks of an abuser:
+3. He has all the earmarks of an abuser.

 Craig came from a broken home with no father, a single working mother who was an alcoholic.
 He was left to his own devices with no role models for a healthy relationship.
-When he hit Nicole at his house his mother never intervened and would often just leave.
+When he hit Nicole at his house, his mother never intervened and would often just leave.

-4. The abuser calls his victim demeaning names, then laughs and tells her he was only kidding or tells her that she’s too sensitive:
+4. The abuser calls his victim demeaning names, then laughs and tells her he was only kidding or tells her that she’s too sensitive.

 Craig frequently called Nicole “trash” because she’d had sex with him.
 He criticized her body and pinched her in the places he thought she was “fat” or “flabby.”

-5. When the victim tries to leave, the abuser escalates the violence; both emotionally and physically:
+5. When the victim tries to leave, the abuser escalates the violence; both emotionally and physically.

-The first time Nicole tried to break up with Craig he told her no one else would ever date her because she was akin to damaged goods.
-When she threatened to tell her parents and friends what he was doing he convinced her that no one would ever believe her.
+The first time Nicole tried to break up with Craig, he told her no one else would ever date her because she was akin to damaged goods.
+When she threatened to tell her parents and friends what he was doing, he convinced her no one would ever believe her.

-Later, when things became really dangerous, she didn’t tell them because Craig threatened to “slit their throats” which brings us to the penultimate stage of an abusive relationship.
+Later, when things became really dangerous, she didn’t tell them because Craig threatened to “slit their throats,” which brings us to the penultimate stage of an abusive relationship.
 (The final stage being the death of the victim)

-6. The abuser makes death threats:
+6. The abuser makes death threats.

 Craig first threatened to kill himself if Nicole left, then upped his ante by threatening to kill her parents until, finally, he threatened to kill Nicole.

-He was so furious that he told Nicole he was going to take her out to the desert, kill her and bury her where no one could find her.
+He was so furious he told Nicole he was going to take her out to the desert, kill her and bury her where no one could find her.
 Nicole believed him completely.
 She decided to follow all of his rules so her parent’s wouldn’t have to suffer the fate of never knowing what happened to their daughter.

-This prompted Nicole to leave home, abandon school and simply stay inside Craig’s house night and day cooking and cleaning for him, because she thought if she didn’t go anywhere or see anyone then he wouldn’t kill her.
+This prompted Nicole to leave home, abandon school and simply stay inside Craig’s house night and day, cooking and cleaning for him, because she thought if she didn’t go anywhere or see anyone then he wouldn’t kill her.

 While living with Craig, Nicole was only allowed to speak with her family on the phone if Craig was sitting right next to her.
 And if she said anything he didn’t like he’d give her one of his hard pinches.

 They’d gone to the police to get help, but the police said their hands were tied until Craig committed a crime.
 Feeling helpless and desperate they hired a private detective to follow Craig.
-Craig realized he was being followed which heightened his anxiety and took the violence to a new level.
+Craig realized he was being followed, which heightened his anxiety and took the violence to a new level.

 He choked Nicole twice.
 The second time Nicole was certain she was going to die.
 She prayed desperately to survive and believes God interceded on her behalf.

-She thought if she could somehow eradicate all the stress on Craig things would get better.
+She thought if she could somehow eradicate all the stress on Craig, things would get better.
 To her surprise her parents agreed.
 They asked her to come home to sign the papers.
-This was the first time in months that Craig didn’t accompany Nicole outside of his house.
+This was the first time in months Craig didn’t accompany Nicole outside of his house.
 She went alone.

 Nicole was loaded into a van and driven to a juvenile facility two states away.
 She was given an orange jumpsuit like criminals wear.
 She was ordered to squat and cough so her detention officers could make sure she wasn’t carrying drugs.
 She was ostensibly in lock down.